-- Incident Initiators – Identify what knowledge and tools teams that initiate an incident need.
-What have been the challenges in the past?
+- Incident Initiators – Identify what knowledge and tools teams initiating an incident need.
+What have been challenges in the past?

-- Incident Lead – What does the team that organizes the incident need to know?
+- Incident Lead – What does the team organizing the incident need to know?
 Do they feel comfortable in this role?
 Are there any blockers?

-- Subject Matter Experts – Is there any special information that SMEs need when they become involved in an incident?
+- Subject Matter Experts – Is there any specific information SMEs need when they become involved in an incident?
 What environment is best for them?

-- Leaders and Third Parties – When do organizational leaders need to be informed and what type of information do they need?
+- Leaders and Third Parties – When do organizational leaders need to be informed?
+What type of information do they need?
 Who should be part of these groups?
 How do we keep the organization informed without impacting the resolution process?

 Fundamental 3 – Determine Incident Structure

-We use the concepts from Incident Command System (ICS) to organize an incident.
-We quickly found that we didn’t necessarily need to adopt all of ICS; in practice, we took the components that applied to our goals and used them as a guide for our incident management process.
+We use the Incident Command System (ICS) concepts to organize an incident.
+We quickly found we didn’t need to adopt all of the ICS to be successful.
+Instead, we took the components that applied to our goals and used them as a guide for our incident management process.

-- Roles – This information allowed us to define the roles needed for our incident management.
-It helped us determine what roles we needed and who could take on the incident commander role, who was best to scribe, and if we needed to incorporate other functions into the plan.
+- Roles – This information allowed us to define the roles needed for our incident management and helped us determine who could take them on; and if we needed to incorporate any other functions into the plan.